Harvey Bear Ranch

 57% SINGLETRACK43% FIRE ROAD

 Harvey Bear Ranch is not exactly one of the typical options that come to mind when thinking of places to go mountain biking.
-However, it's suitable enough for it at least to the extent of having hosted an XC race in 2010 (though, as of this writing, it doesn't look like it was repeated).
+That's a shame.
+The trails here are good enough for mountain biking to have hosted an XC race in 2010 (though, as of this writing, it doesn't look like it was repeated).
 Moreover, between my first ride here in 2011 and my most recent ride as of this writing in 2014, a number of the park's trails have transformed into pretty decent singletrack.

 The official full name of the park is "Coyote Lake - Harvey Bear Ranch County Park".
 The Harvey Bear Ranch section of the park, which makes up the vast majority of the park's current acreage, is a later addition to what used to be, merely, Coyote Lake County Park.
-By "recent", I mean the public availability of this part of the park's lands has started in 2005, if I'm not mistaken.
+The public availability of this part of the park's lands has started in 2005, if I'm not mistaken.
 The entire route of this ride takes place in the Harvey Bear Ranch addition of the park lands.
 After all, the original Coyote Lake County Park used to be little more than a narrow sliver of land along the shores of Coyote Lake.